michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 20. But a Mediator is not of one; but Aloha is one.

 21. Is the law therefore against the promise of Aloha?
-Impossible: for if a law had been given which could makeguilty man to live, certainly righteousness would have been by the law.
+Impossible: for if a law had been given which could make

 22. But the scripture hath included all under sin, that the promise through faith of Jeshu Meshiha might be given to them who believe.

 23. But until (the dispensation of) faith came, the law kept us, as shut up unto the faith which was to be revealed.

-24. The law therefore was our conductorOr, tutor to the Meshiha, that we might be justified by faith.
+24. The law therefore was our conductor

 25. But faith being come, we are not under the conductor.